-Tuesday Talkers via ZOOM-third Tuesday of the month at 1:00pm-Join us each month for a discussion on the book of the month.
+Tuesday Talkers-third Tuesday every other month at 2:00pm-Join us bimonthly for a discussion of the book of that month.
 All books are available through the library and on Hoopla, which you can access on our website.
-This month we are discussing “The 7 1/2 Deaths of Evelyn Hardcastle” by Stuart Turton on October 13.
+This month we are discussing “Be Frank With me” by Julia Clairbone Johnson on April 20 at 2:00pm.
 Click here to register.

-Saturdays – 8:30 am – FREE – Live with Rina-Beginning September 5-Yogaball will now be held via Zoom for the duration of the COVID-19 crisis.
+Saturdays – 8:00 am – FREE – Live with Rina–Yogaball will now be held via Zoom for the duration of the COVID-19 crisis.
 All you need is a smart phone tablet, or computer.
 Please register on our website.
 The link to our Zoom meeting ID and password will be sent to your email.
 Connecting is easy, either enter the meeting ID and password on your Zoom app or click on the link from the email that you will receive after registering.
 Register by Friday, at 5PM, for Saturdays class.Click here to register.

-Saturdays – 9:30 am – FREE – Live with Rina beginning September 5-Anyone can Zumba anywhere!
+Saturdays – 9:00 am – FREE – Live with Rina -Anyone can Zumba anywhere!
 Zumba will now be held via Zoom for the duration of the COVID-19 crisis.
 All you need is a smart phone, tablet, or computer.
 Please register on our website.
 The link to our Zoom meeting ID and password will be sent to your email.
 Connecting is easy, either enter the meeting ID and password on your Zoom app or click on the link from the email that you will receive after registering.
 Register by Friday, at 5PM, for Saturdays class.
 Click here to register.